FSS staff are led by a Chief Executive and Senior Management Team.

 Ian worked with Environmental & Consumer Protection Services from 1990 until 2003 where he led a multi-disciplinary team delivering official controls in food, health and safety, environmental protection and public health.

-Julie Hesketh-Laird - Deputy Chief Executive & Director of Strategy, Communications and Programmes
+Julie Hesketh-Laird - Deputy Chief Executive

 As Deputy Chief Executive and Director of Strategy, Communications and Programmes at Food Standards Scotland, Julie oversees the delivery of our regulatory strategy, nutrition and digital programmes.
 She also has overall responsibility for audit assurance, nutrition policy, marketing and communications, governance and infrastructure, including HR, finance and Information and Communication Technology (ICT).